Explore the best restaurants in the Willamette Valley

 Continue to Salem, where you’ll find that Oregon’s capital city has much to offer the foodie traveler, with orchards, vineyards and artisan inspired cafes.
 The Grand Hotel is the perfect spot to base your explorations with so many culinary treats in the downtown area.
 Start your morning at The Governor’s Cup for locally roasted coffee, and for lunch hit The Wild Pear, which serves fresh seasonal fare.
 Pick up some cheese at Willamette Valley Cheese Co. or the E.Z.
 Orchards Farm Market for some local farm-fresh snacks on your way to Brooks Winery.
 Head back to Salem for a late dinner at Rafns, where they serving a small seasonal menu paired with a carefully crafted wine list.

 Begin your day at Busick Court, where breakfast is served all day, before checking out the Willamette Valley Fruit Company.
 Seasonally fresh and frozen berries fill their famous fruit pies and baked goods.
 Pick some fruit or take a tour.
-Stop by the tasting room of 1859 Cider Co, which crafts outstanding fermented ciders from seven generations of farming in Salem, Oregon.

 Known for its 700 historic buildings and remarkably well-preserved downtown, Albany sits in the heart of the lush Willamette Valley.
 Tour the Historic Carousel and Museum to witness or learn first-hand the time-honored techniques used to create the carousel animals.
 Across the street from the carousel is Sybaris, an eclectic Northwest bistro owned by a James Beard honored chef.
 Grab a pint at Calapooia Brewing to get a taste of why Oregon is a hotbed for great micro-brews.